puyanguvic/semenatic_routing_and_load_balance/ase_llm_load_balancer.md

 #### LLM Endpoint

-An LLM endpoint is an individual upstream inference target.
-It MAY represent a directly configured IP address, a resolved DNS address, or a provider-specific service instance.

-Endpoint scheduling SHOULD consider health, connection pool state, queue pressure, cache affinity, failure history, and configured local weight.
+An LLM endpoint is an upstream LLM service provider.
+And most of schedule factors are based on LLM service endpoint like healthy check, connection pool, statistics,  failover and fault isolation, etc.

 ##### Connection Pool